Jlfaaborg/password_stealer/README.md

 # password_stealer
 Steals Passwords

-It doesnt actually but it is (going to be) a Full Stack application using some technologies such as:
+It doesnt actually but it is a Full Stack application using some technologies such as:
 React, Express, Redux, Typescript, MYSQL.

-On startup the initial state will come from database.
-The "Users" (includes a userName and password) will be displayed in dynamic table.
-The client has the option to add remove or update a user based on certain parameters.
+To Run from root directory
+  npm install
+  npm run install
+  npm run start

+  From there on just npm run start to start.
+Or update a file and save it as it has hotreloading.

+Pretty much all this does is asks for a username and password and stores it in a data base.
+You can add multiple Users to the redux store which changes how the table will render.
+You can also fetch Users from the db post Users to the db.
+All fetch requests will add to the state all post requests will post the state to the store.

+ENJOY!